M7-TROJAN/DataBase/Project_4_Car_Rental/README.md

 # Car Rental Management System

-Welcome to the Car Rental Management System project!
-This system allows you to manage your car rental business efficiently.
+ Welcome to the Car Rental Management System, a comprehensive database designed to streamline the operations of your car rental business efficiently.

+## Project Purpose

+Hello, I am Mahmoud, a CS student.
+This project has been created with the primary goal of providing me with a hands-on learning experience in database management.
+While the system's capabilities are well-suited for a car rental business, please note that the primary objective here is educational, and it is not intended for commercial use.

+The Car Rental Management System serves as a learning tool, allowing me to practice and implement the database design principles I've studied.
+I can use this system to gain a deeper understanding of how databases work in real-world scenarios, enhancing my knowledge and skills in the field of database management.

 ## Relational Schema